-Welcome to PhotoPlus X7 from Serif-more than ever, the best value in image creation and editing software for any enthusiast and those new to digital photography, whether at home, in school, an organization or growing business.
-PhotoPlus is the number one choice for working with photographs and paint-type images, whether for the web, multimedia, printing, or archiving as keepsakes.
+Welcome to PhotoPlus X8 from Serif-the perfect image creation and editing software for any enthusiast and those new to digital photography, whether at home, in school, an organization or growing business.
+PhotoPlus is the number one choice for working with photographs and paint-type images, whether for the web, multimedia, printing.